hangnt1623/Conversion-Optimization-in-E-commerce-using-SQL/README.md

 ## 🔎 Exploring dataset & insights

 <details>
-  <summary>📊 <strong>Query 01: Calculate total visit, pageview, transaction for Jan, Feb and March 2017 (order by month)</strong></summary>
+  <summary>🚀 <strong>Query 01: Calculate total visit, pageview, transaction for Jan, Feb and March 2017 (order by month)</strong></summary>
 ****

-*Purpose*: To measure user interest and behavior in the first three months of the year, thereby determining traffic trends, engagement levels and shopping needs over time
+***Purpose***: To measure user interest and behavior in the first three months of the year, thereby determining traffic trends, engagement levels and shopping needs over time
 -> Help businesses grasp the overall picture of performance at the beginning of the year, see when traffic and transactions are highest, as a basis for assessing seasonal fluctuations

 ```sql